centralhardware/musicToPcTelegramBot/README.md

 ## how to

-createa and fill .env

-set username and token in musicToPcTelegramBot/src/main/resources/config.properties
+create and fil musicToPcTelegramBot/src/main/resources/config.properties (see example in config.properties.example)

 ```bash
 sudo docker-composy build